 There is a Velcro pocket inside that can handle a large magazine or even a 15-inch laptop.
 There is a zippered pocket inside for those smaller items like a toothbrush or comb or pencils.
 You get a “quick access” pocket on top and one side pocket that stretches so you can put many types of gear into it.

 Note that that top pocket may not keep your stuff dry in the rain.
-If you have anything that can’t stand getting wet, you’ll want to tuck it inside.
+If you have anything that can’t stand getting wet, you’ll want to tuck it inside the anti-theft backpack.

 Some owners have said that they didn’t like the location of the laptop pocket.
 If you don’t intend to carry a laptop, that’s obviously not a concern.
 If you do carry one for extended periods of time, you too may find the weight to be too much and in an uncomfortable place.
 Other backpacks do take this into consideration.

-We love the smart design of this very useable backpack.
+We love the smart design of this very useable anti-theft backpack, the Pacsafe Vibe 40.
 We have read reviews where users praise it for its size, security and durability.
 The only complaint we have seen is about the length of the shoulder straps that seem to be a bit long for short users.
 However, they are actually more adjustable than you may notice at first.

 - Size: 18.9 x 11.8 x 6.7 inches